miguel-solarte/ScientificProgramming-ITM/README.md

 # 3. Data Constellations m-QAM

 The dataset of QAM constellations was generated using the MATLAB Communications Toolbox with the purpose of obtaining a dataset containing constellations such as 16-QAM, 32-QAM, and 64-QAM.
 Non-linear noise was added to each constellation to emulate the conditions caused by light passing through a long optical channel.
-Additionally, each constellation was varied by adjusting inherent features like signal-to-noise ratio (SNR) with a range from 5 dB to 20 dB, and frequency offset, with values of -90, -100, and -110 dB/Hz at 1 MHz, for a transmission frequency of 10 GHz.
+Additionally, each constellation was varied by adjusting inherent features like signal-to-noise ratio (SNR) with a range from 5 dB to 20 dB, and frequency offset, with values of -90, -100, and -110 dB/Hz at 1 MHz, for a transmission frequency of 10 GHz.Finally, it is important to note that each file with the .csv extension contains 100,000 symbols.

 # 4. Preprocessing

+In this section, `Preprocessing/preprocessing.ipynb`, you may find various data preprocessing steps, including:

+- **Derivation of the image generated for the mQAM constellation**: The derivative was implemented for edge detection.
+Before applying edge detection, an erosion process is necessary to connect the points.
+Without erosion, the resulting image will be the same as if only edge detection had been performed.

+- **The first part of the spectral clustering algorithm**: Spectral clustering consists of two stages.
+The first stage involves matrix operations to represent the data in a new space defined by eigenvectors.
+The second stage applies k-means clustering to the data in this eigenvector space.
+If k-means is applied directly in the original data space, it cannot properly separate the data.
+However, when k-means is applied in the eigenvector space, it effectively partitions the data.

-# 5. Analysis
+# 5. Analysis and Visualization

+For the section `Analysis/analysis.ipynb`, various analyses were performed, starting with data visualization using violin plots.
+This was followed by a statistical analysis of custom data, where ANOVA was conducted.
+Finally, a data separability analysis was performed by implementing the spectral clustering algorithm and evaluating the results with appropriate performance metrics, such as Bit Error Rate (BER).

+In the `Analysis/` directory, there is a folder named `results_QAM`, where you can save the results obtained from performing spectral clustering and evaluating Bit Error Rate (BER).

+# 6. Analysis of the computational complexity of Spectral Clustering